 This list of conditions is not exhaustive.
 More information about visa requirements can be found at the Department of Immigration and Border Protection (DIBP).

 If you wish to extend your visa, make sure you begin the process well before your visa expires.
-You should consult with and International Student Officer (by contacting Campus Central) and/or the Department of Immigration and Border Protection to ensure you understand the process of extending your visa.
+You should consult with an International Student Officer (by booking an appointment here or contacting Campus Central) and/or the Department of Immigration and Border Protection to ensure you understand the process of extending your visa.